tyoshino/streams_integration/FetchBodyPrecondition.md

     - `res.json()`
     - `res.text()`
 - `res.clone()` fail when `res.bodyUsed` is set.
 - The following operations fail when `res.bodyUsed` is set.
-Otherwise, they set `res`'s `body passed flag`, confiscate the underlying source and queue from `res.body` and error it.
+Otherwise, they set `res`'s `body passed flag`, acquire the lock of `res.body`, release it when done (the body becomes `"closed"` when done).
     - `e.respondWith(res)`
     - `cache.put(req, res)`